 Petrides, C. 1994.
 Water Balance and Water Policy in Cyprus.
 Paper presented at the University of Salonika, Greece.

 Water Development Department.
 1990.
-Water Development Department: 50
+Water Development Department: 50 years, 1939-89.

 Water Development Department.
 1994.
 Dam construction (Drawing).

 World Bank.
 1995.
 Cyprus Water Planning and Management Strategies.
+Washington DC.